ZhiHsuanPeng/node-guardian-backend/README.md

 ## Setup instructions
 1. Sign up for a NodeGuardian account, or you can use this account to sign in, email: guest@gmail.com, password: guest.
 2. Sign in to your account and create a project, when creating projects, you will get an access token which will be used to initialize the SDK.
-3. Install [this](https://www.npmjs.com/package/node-guardian) NPM package, the package's README contains information about how to start the NodeGuardian Services.
+3. Install [this](https://www.npmjs.com/package/node-guardian) NPM package, the package's README contains information about how to start the NodeGuardian services.
 <img width="726" alt="image" src="https://github.com/user-attachments/assets/2d715666-74c3-4b7b-9614-7441f658b3e9">

 ## Tech/Framework Used